Chicago Pedestrian Accident Attorney

 What Causes Pedestrian Accidents?

-There are various reasons that pedestrian accidents happen.
-Driver negligence, however, is the most common cause.
+Most pedestrian accidents in Chicago are caused by negligent drivers who are distracted, speeding, impaired, or failing to yield at crosswalks.
 In Chicago, pedestrian safety experts have predicted that the number of injuries and deaths in the city would decrease if the following driver behaviors were addressed.

 Additionally, exercising extra caution in school zones, in congested areas with a lot of parked cars, and at intersections and crosswalks can help reduce the number of pedestrian accident injuries and deaths in the city.